 Currently we are opening a Global Fellowship Program, targeted mainly to students from developing countries, From January 2019-October 2019.
 With goals of pushing forward new and existing social, environmental, and economic initiatives and delivering and implementing sustainable projects with concrete implications to the fellows home country.

 Fellows are placed in Israeli companies based on their area of interest and the unique needs of the companies.
 So far, fellows have worked at an alternative energy start up at the Prime Minster’s office, Netafim, OurCrowd, Israel Venture Network, and the Milken Innovation Center itself.
-Their assignments have covered topics such as water efficiency and management, social investment, and alternative energy.
+Their assignments cover topics such as water efficiency and management, social investment, and alternative energy.
 Fellows receive a well rounded education on the entire Israeli eco-system while being exposed to meaningful work with important and broad impact.
-They return to California with new, co-innovative perspectives and ideas of how to adapt Israeli technologies to California.
+They return to their home country with new, co-innovative perspectives and ideas of how to adapt Israeli technologies their countries.

 Global Fellows 2016